Order52/dockertracer/README.md

 # DockerTracer Betaaaa 🐳

-**DockerLens Lite** is a lightweight, interactive container and network topology visualization tool built with **FastAPI**, **SQLAlchemy**, and **vis-network.js**.
+**DockerLens Lite** is a lightweight, interactive container and network topology like Packet Tracer but with Docker tool built with **FastAPI**, **SQLAlchemy**, and **vis-network.js**.
 It provides an interactive network graph mapping Docker containers, their assigned IP addresses, connected Docker networks, and exposed host ports.

 ---